Withdrawal and Tuition/Fee Credits

 If you must withdraw from a class or classes, you may be eligible for a credit, but specific rules apply:

-- You must withdraw during the refund period established by the Oregon University System (see the schedule below).
+- You must withdraw during the refund period established by the Oregon Tech (see the schedule below).

 - Your withdrawal date is the date the Registrar's Office receives your official notification; you are liable for tuition and fees for the class or classes until that date.
 Any monetary credit to your account that results from your withdrawal is calculated based on the date of receipt of the withdrawal, not from the date you stopped attending class or classes.

 - Any tuition and/or fee credit must be applied to any debts owed to Oregon Tech or Financial Aid programs.
 The application of refunds to Financial Aid programs is a complex process governed by federal law.
 Contact Karissa Guthrie at email@example.com or by calling 541.885.1240 for further information on Financial Aid you may owe back.

 Caution: If you withdraw completely from Oregon Tech and your Financial Aid has already disbursed to your student account and has been refunded to you through Higher One®, you may be required to repay some or all of that aid.
 If you fail to formally withdraw from Oregon Tech by notifying the Registrar's Office in person or through Web for Student, you may be required to repay some or all of your aid.
 If you are considering a complete withdrawal, it is critical that you discuss the implications of complete withdrawal with the Financial Aid Accountant (Karissa Guthrie) before you do so.

 - After the refund period, you are responsible for 100% of tuition and fees (see schedules for details).

 - No credits are issued for dropped credits taken at the staff rates.